corda/corda/gradle-plugins/api-scanner/README.md

 $ gradlew generateApi
 ```

+See [here](../../docs/source/api-index.rst) for Corda's public API strategy.
+We will need to
+apply this plugin to other modules in future Corda releases as the modules' APIs stabilise.

+Basically, this plugin will document a module's `public` and `protected` classes/methods/fields,
+excluding those from our `*.internal.*` packgages, any synthetic methods, bridge methods, or methods
+identified as having Kotlin's  `internal` scope.
+(Kotlin doesn't seem to have implemented `internal`
+scope for classes or fields yet as these are currently `public` inside the `.class` file.)

 ## Usage
 Include this line in the `build.gradle` file of every Corda module that exports public API: